Moarram/wake/README.md

 # wake
 Macbooks sleep when the lid is closed (unless plugged in to an external monitor).
 To keep the Macbook awake we can use `pmset disablesleep`.

 I made a convenience script `wake.sh` that disables sleep and automatically re-enables it when quit.

 <br>

 ## `pmset disablesleep`
-I stumbled across this command on a forum somewhere.
 The `pmset` man pages have no mention of `disablesleep` but it does in fact disable sleep, even with a closed lid.

 **WARNING:** The Macbook has reduced cooling ability while the lid is closed and could overheat in a confined space (such as a backpack).